Loose white jigsaw puzzle piece next to completed puzzle on blue background

 2. Financial fit

 This is a tough one, in part because we’re conditioned to believe that the higher the price, the better the product.
 If that jacket is $300 bucks, it must have some kind of special sauce up in there, right?
 Wrong.
-It’s plain not true.
+It’s just plain not true.
 There are great colleges out there that are affordable and offer educations that are just as good (and often better, depending on what you’re studying!) than the pricier alternatives.

 The other thing people don’t tell you is this: in the long run, it doesn’t matter how fancy or expensive or prestigious your college was if you a) don’t make it all the way to graduation, or b) you graduate with so much debt that your life choices are dictated by a monthly student loan bill you can’t pay off until you’re almost 80.
-You’re actually going to be way worse off if either of those things happen to you.
+You’re actually going to be way worse off if either of those things happens to you.
 So while you should go to college and you should graduate—college graduates earn a whole lot more during the course of their lives than those without degrees—and you should feel comfortable going into (some) debt, you’ve got to be smart about it.
 Find the right financial fit.

 That means understanding the difference between federal and private loans and understanding your repayment options from the beginning.
 You should also get in touch with the college directly.
 Are they offering you scholarships, grants, or loans?
 What are the conditions and terms of the grants (money you don’t have to pay back)?
 Do you get them for one year or are they renewable?
 You get the idea.
 The financial aid discussion involves more than I can cover here, but there’s one thing you must do: fill out the Free Application for Federal Student Aid (FAFSA).
 It’s a bit of a pain, but it should take less than an hour (they say 30 minutes, in fact) and it’s required for federal and state aid.
 Most colleges require it for institutional aid as well.
 It could mean thousands of dollars to help you pay for college, so suck it up.
 And don’t pay anyone to do it for you because the FAFSA is free.